-This course examines the fundamental principles of financial modeling techniques and introduces practical tools for financial decision-making in both entrepreneurial and innovative business environments.
-Students will build flexible financial models, which allow in-depth analysis to evaluate options, measure performance, collect data and format data collected with the intent to maximize organizational planning and opportunities.
-The class sessions will include exercise and implementation of modeling techniques.
+This course examines the fundamental principles of financial modeling techniques and introduces practical tools for financial decision making in both entrepreneurial and innovative business environments.
+Students will use flexible financial models, which allow in-depth analysis to evaluate options and make informed recommendations.
+The class sessions will include exercises utilizing models and modeling techniques.
 Assignments will require students to evaluate a business situation and make and support their decision based on their analysis.
 Because of the hands-on nature of the course, it is assumed that participants have a general knowledge of finance and accounting as well as a basic knowledge of spreadsheets.
 Prerequisite: BUS501.